gvwilson/sensibleadventures/bookster/bookster.md

 Erileine glanced at her parents.
 "Go ahead," Laeuc said.
 Erileine hurried after her teacher and the bosun into the Captain's House.

-They gathered around a small map that Razi had found in a book on the medicinal properties of fungi.
+They gathered around a small map of northern Cherne that Razi had found in a book on the medicinal properties of fungi.
 "Not much room for us to get through, is there?" the bosun said, tapping the inverted V's that marked the Brumosos.

 The bookster shrugged.  "*La*, there are gaps and passes–perhaps we will go through one of those.  *Sra* parrot, does the captain perhaps